ganeti/ganeti/man/gnt-cluster.rst

 The ``--no-ssh-init`` option allows you to initialize the cluster without creating or distributing SSH key pairs.

-The ``--file-storage-dir`` option allows you set the directory to use for storing the instance disk files when using file storage as backend for instance disks.
-Note that the file storage dir must be an allowed directory for file storage.
+The ``--file-storage-dir`` and ``--shared-file-storage-dir`` options allow you set the directory to use for storing the instance disk files when using file storage backend, respectively shared file storage backend,  for instance disks.
+Note that the file and shared file storage dir must be an allowed directory for file storage.
 Those directories are specified in the ``@SYSCONFDIR@/ganeti/file-storage-paths`` file.
 The file storage directory can also be a subdirectory of an allowed one.
 The file storage directory should be present on all nodes.

 The ``--prealloc-wipe-disks`` sets a cluster wide configuration value for wiping disks prior to allocation and size changes (``gnt-instance